Did you know?

 A medical school could ‘raise a concern’ about how your health condition affected your ability to study if it:

 - made you unable to participate in clinical placements or procedures

 What is informal communication?

-Your medical school might talk to you or email you informally after you’ve been unwell to make sure you’re well enough to study.
-For example, after a one-off illness or surgery.
+Your medical school might talk to you or email you informally after you’ve been unwell to make sure you’re well enough to return to study.
 We don’t consider this to be raising a concern.